WordPress/gutenberg/docs/designers-developers/developers/richtext.md

 				tagName="h2" // The tag here is the element output and editable in the admin className={ className }
-				value={ attributes.content } // Any existing content, either from the database or an attribute default formattingControls={ [ 'bold', 'italic' ] } // Allow the content to be made bold or italic, but do not allow other formatting options onChange={ ( content ) => setAttributes( { content } ) } // Store updated content as a block attribute placeholder={ __( 'Heading...' ) } // Display this text before any content has been added by the user />
+				value={ attributes.content } // Any existing content, either from the database or an attribute default allowedFormats={ [ 'core/bold', 'core/italic' ] } // Allow the content to be made bold or italic, but do not allow other formatting options onChange={ ( content ) => setAttributes( { content } ) } // Store updated content as a block attribute placeholder={ __( 'Heading...' ) } // Display this text before any content has been added by the user />